ImperialCollegeLondon/INDI/README.md

 pre-commit run --all-files
 ```

-You will also need to create a file in the root directory called `.env` with the following content:
+You will also need to create a file in the code root directory called `.env` with the following content:

 ```bash
 ARCHIVE_PASS=your_password